keironchaudhry/first-project/README.md

 The project Love Running, which was a guided-practice website provided by Code Institute.

-For the responsive scrren, http://ami.responsivedesign.is/
+For the responsive screen, http://ami.responsivedesign.is/